Thomas Forrester: 2004–2013

-2015–present
+2015–2024

 Thomas (Fodé) returns in July 2015 to attend his cousin Aly's (Ashlyn Pearce) funeral and decides to stick around to support Steffy who is riddled with guilt being responsible for Aly's death.
 He wants to rejoin the design team at Forrester Creations but Ridge accuses him of not putting his all into his designs and wanting a handout because he is a Forrester.
 Meanwhile, Thomas questions Caroline's relationship with Ridge because of the dramatic age difference.
 Despite this, he continues to offer Caroline friendship.
 It all comes to a head when, after Ridge breaks up with Caroline, he comforts her and they sleep together; he is unaware that she has taken anxiety pills before drinking.
 Ridge then quickly calls Caroline back and they marry.
 Thomas then becomes a confidante of Steffy during her war against Ivy.
 Caroline learns she is pregnant, and is at first joyful, before Ridge tells her he had a vasectomy in Paris.
 Realizing that the baby must be Thomas', she tells Ridge about their night together, but defends him, refusing to believe he had taken advantage of her.
 Ridge, angry at what Thomas has done, including a fight over an affair Thomas had with an intern which led to a fight where Thomas punched him, forces Thomas to return to Paris, leaving Forrester employees baffled.
 He tells Caroline the baby is his and they decide to raise it together as theirs.
 He later returns after Caroline convinces Ridge to stop acting angry to keep Thomas from being suspicious about the baby.
 He does question the baby's lineage, but accepts Caroline's claim of Ridge.
 Afterwards, Ridge continues to make Thomas suspicious.
 Thomas turns his attentions to fighting the Spencers and pursues Ivy believing her to be someone his dad can't disapprove of.
 Her resolve slowly breaks following an incident at Pam's Halloween party where Thomas saves her from a falling light.
 During a thunder storm where only the two of them are in the Forrester Mansion, they begin an affair while Wyatt, her boyfriend at the time, is out of town on business.